 The competitor who can consistently navigate Boyd’s Loop faster than its rivals gains a sustainable market advantage.
-By the time the slower adversary reacts, the faster one is doing something different, and the action becomes ineffective.
+When the slower adversary reacts, the faster one is doing something different, and the action becomes ineffective.
 With each cycle, the slower competitor’s action causes them to fall further and further behind.

 The OODA loop demonstrates that strategy is never static.
 Leading-edge companies understand that they must build an organization with fast response times to serve customers and preempt competitors to grow profitably.

 Fast-response companies not only have marketing advantages, but they also tend to discover lower cost structures; by moving production materials and information through a company’s operation quickly, they collect less overhead and don’t accumulate inventory.
 Fast-response companies also innovate more effectively because they don’t waste time and resources on unsuccessful or unproductive ideas: more new products can be conceived and engineered in a given period, creating more market opportunities by providing customers with more choices.

 The evolving global market, coupled with continuing advances in real-time communication and information technology, has led to the reinvention of strategy’s meaning and practice.
 So what do you do in a competitive market where the time advantage of proprietary technology is collapsing, even as the cost of developing it explodes?
 Companies in manufacturing, telecommunications, and retail — in nearly every business — discover that fashion, fad, and fickle customers require constant vigilance and adjustment.
 In a fast-paced world, where time is money, information is at our fingertips, and the game rules are continually changing, the OODA loop is more strategically powerful than ever.